The most commonly cited standard [for walking distance to transit] is 400m or 1/4 mileJarrett Walker, Human Transit

 Our system uses a series of algorithms to determine the most optimal trip (that includes public transit) and handles the heavy-lifting of scheduling the FM/LM ride, handles the payment, and helps the rider navigate the system.

 To bring this full circle (and illustrate just what a big deal this really is), let’s go back for a minute to the Wake County data with which we started.
-Remember: only 28% of Wake County’s approximately 1 million residents live within a quarter mile mile of a fixed-route transit stop.
-If we expand that radius to three miles (not coincidentally, a distance you can travel for $5.00 on Uber), the number jumps to 88%.
+Remember: only 28% of Wake County’s ~1 million residents live within ¼ mile of a fixed-route transit stop.
+If we expand that radius to 3 miles (not coincidentally, a distance you can travel for $5.00 on Uber), the number jumps to 88%.